Hady Amr

 He is a policy analyst and author in the area of U.S. relations with the Muslim world and on the Arab-Israeli conflict, Lebanon, Jordan, and the economic and social development of the Arab world.
-He has served as a Senior Advisor in the Office of Policy at the Department of Homeland Security, as a Deputy Assistant Administrator for the Middle East at the United States Agency for International Development (USAID), and as United States Deputy Special Envoy for Israeli-Palestinian Negotiations from 2014–2017.
+He has served as a Senior Advisor in the Office of Policy at the Department of Homeland Security, as a Deputy Assistant Administrator for the Middle East at the United States Agency for International Development (USAID), and as United States Deputy Special Envoy for Israeli-Palestinian Negotiations from 2014 to 2017.

 Biography

-Amr was born in Beirut, Lebanon in 1964, but grew up mostly in New Jersey and Virginia.
+Amr was born in Beirut, Lebanon in 1967, but grew up mostly in New Jersey and Virginia.
 He earned a B.A. in economics from Tufts University, before receiving an M.A. in International Affairs at Princeton University.
 He served in the administration of Bill Clinton in the Department of Defense.
 He served as an appointee, at which time he served briefly at the Near East South Asia Center for Strategic Studies at National Defense University.
 From 2001 to 2006, he managed an independent consulting practice, the Amr Group.
 He also worked for and advised the World Bank, the World Economic Forum, and other international institutions.
 He is a former economist and a consultant to the World Bank and the United Nations.
 He has written extensively about the impact of Palestinian uprisings and the prospects of peace in the region.

 He is a member of the Council on Foreign Relations and previously served on Princeton University's Woodrow Wilson School of Public and International Affairs Advisory Committee.
 In 2002, Virginia Governor Mark Warner appointed him to serve on the Virginia Public Schools Authority, a position to which he was reappointed by Governor Tim Kaine, serving through 2010.